Home » Dessert » Authentic Stollen (German Christmas Bread)

 stollen recipe best german christmas bread cake authentic traditional dresdner christstollen

 Sweet cakes and breads studded with candied fruits and nuts are hallmarks of Christmas baking in many areas of the world.
-Examples in the English speaking nations include fruit cake or Christmas Pudding, Scottish Dundee Cake, and then there is Panettone in Italy, keks in Poland, julekake in Norway, bolo-rei in Portugal and birnenbrot in Switzerland.
+Examples in the English speaking nations include fruit cake or Figgy Pudding, Scottish Dundee Cake, and then there is Panettone in Italy, keks in Poland, julekake in Norway, bolo-rei in Portugal, Hutzelbrot in Germany, and birnenbrot in Switzerland.
 But perhaps none are revered as highly throughout the world as German Stollen.
 I’m from southern Germany and celebrating the Christmas season without Stollen is simply unthinkable.

 What is Stollen?